Mary Scott (missionary): Medical missionary

-Tashi Namgyal, the ruler or Chogyal of Sikkim, who allowed White to relocate to Sikkim and strongly supported her medical-missionary activities.
+Tashi Namgyal, the ruler or Chogyal of Sikkim, who allowed Scott to relocate to Sikkim and strongly supported her medical-missionary activities.

 From her earlier days in Gangtok, Scott used her position in Gangtok to begin a successful medical mission.
 While Gangtok had little medical infrastructure and the prior missionary of Sikkim Reverend Maclean had not given any attention to medical work, he had recommended that his successor be a medical missionary.
-Despite her lack of formal medical training, White devoted much of her efforts to medical efforts, at times caring for the sick inside her own home during the Visceral leishmaniasis epidemics.
+Despite her lack of formal medical training, Scott devoted much of her efforts to medical efforts, at times caring for the sick inside her own home during the Visceral leishmaniasis epidemics.
 From the beginning, Scott ensured that the medical mission was primarily run by Sikkimese workers, which was unusual for medical Missions at the time, and helped accelerate the creation of a class of Western trained doctors and pharmacists in Sikim.
 While none of Scott's students moved beyond compounder status before Scott left in 1939 due to health issues from the altitude, several of her later students would go on to become allopathic medical professionals after her departure, with many of the students receiving substantial financial support from the state government due to Scott's prior actions convincing the Sikkimese elite of the value of medical education Her creation of a class of Western-trained doctors is considered a major reason medicine in Sikkim was not significantly affected by the Partition of India, and Sikkim's success at converting a medical system based on foreign support into a fully functioning indigenous one has been cited as a positive example compared to other regions of modern-day India.
 Some of her students continued as doctors in Sikkim as late as 1995.